-First Year and Pre-Major Programs (FYPP) is the home of our first and second year (or pre-major) students at UW Bothell.
+First Year and Pre-Major Program (FYPP) is the home of our first and second year (or pre-major) students at UW Bothell.
 We are the first place to turn for all of your academic needs, from scheduling classes and meeting faculty, to discussing your future career goals.

 We assist with all of your academic advising needs, host student success workshops, direct you to academic and student campus resources, and strive to give you a friendly space to land as you begin your college experience and move toward your future major.
 We are a friendly group and are eager to help you find your way.

 Our goal is to provide you with a rich learning environment.

 - Inclusive practices - Focuses on how best to deepen the richness of human experience- with its differences of race, gender, ability, religion, age, language, sexual orien-tation, and class.

 - Critical & creative inquiry - Joins reason and imagination to make, investigate, critique, and pursue meaning in the arts, humanities, and the social and natural sci-ences.

 - Ethics & social responsibility - Explores our connections with each other across cultures, languages, natural resources, and values.

 - Quantitative & qualitative literacies - Are complementary ways to understand problems, issues, and questions.